sumsjp/Quantified-Strategies/Seasonality And Holiday Effects - TRADING STRATEGIES.md

 [[Youtube]](https://www.youtube.com/watch?v=AX8g8iy1CJE&list=PLHFlSdhbIZ6SMz5hnXTWKKj__6zDmxzz3)

-The video presents five seasonal trading strategies based on market patterns, each with specific entry and exit points, along with historical performance data from 1960 to present.
+### Article Summary: Seasonal Trading Strategies

+#### Themes
+- The stock market exhibits seasonal patterns that can be exploited for trading opportunities.
+- Five specific seasonal trading strategies are discussed, each tied to a particular time of year or event.
+- These strategies have been back-tested and show consistent performance over time.

+#### Trading Products
+1. **S&P 500 Index**
+2. **Russell 2000 Index**

+#### Indicators
+- Seasonal trends related to specific events or dates:
+  - Santa Claus Rally
+  - Russell 2000 Rebalancing
+  - Easter Holiday
+  - Thanksgiving Holiday
+  - Turn of the Month

+#### Strategy Details

-1. **Santa Claus Rally**: Involves buying the S&P 500 on the first Friday after December 14th and selling in early January.
-Historically yields an average gain of 1.34% with minimal investment time.
+1. **Santa Claus Rally**
+   - **Entry**: Buy S&P 500 on the first Friday after December 14th.

-2. **Russell 2000 Index Strategy**: Takes advantage of the index's rebalancing post-June 23rd, with positions closed by July 1st.
-Showcases steady growth since 1987 with an average gain of 1.3%.

-3. **Easter Holiday Strategy**: Buys the S&P 500 on Wednesday before Good Friday and sells the next day (Holy Thursday).
-Results in a significant 24-hour gain averaging 35%, outperforming random trading days.

-4. **Thanksgiving Strategy**: Entails buying the S&P 500 on Tuesday before Thanksgiving and selling the following Wednesday.
-Offers an average 3% return with a notable 22-year winning streak.

-5. **Turn of the Month Strategy**: Involves purchasing five trading days before month-end and exiting three days into the new month.
-Beats buy-and-hold performance, despite being invested only 33% of the time, with an average gain of 6%.

-These strategies are presented as examples of seasonal trading opportunities, but viewers are encouraged to explore further on the website for more detailed information.
+   - **Exit**: Sell on the third trading day of January.
+   - **Duration**: 4% investment time annually.

+2. **Russell 2000 Rebalancing**
+   - **Entry**: Buy Russell 2000 on the first trading day after June 23rd.
+   - **Exit**: Sell on the first trading day of July.
+   - **Performance**: Works better for Russell 2000 than S&P 500.

+3. **Easter Holiday**
+   - **Entry**: Buy S&P 500 at close on Wednesday before Good Friday.
+   - **Exit**: Sell at close on Holy Thursday (day before Good Friday).
+   - **Duration**: 24-hour investment window.

+4. **Thanksgiving Holiday**
+   - **Entry**: Buy S&P 500 on Tuesday before Thanksgiving.
+   - **Exit**: Sell 24 hours later on Wednesday before Thanksgiving.
+   - **Performance**: Consistent gains with an average of 3% per trade.

+5. **Turn of the Month**
+   - **Entry**: Buy S&P 500 five trading days before month-end.
+   - **Exit**: Sell three trading days into the new month.
+   - **Duration**: Invested 33% of the time annually.

+#### Backtest Performance

+1. **Santa Claus Rally**
+   - Average gain: 1.34%
+   - Consistent growth since 1960.

+2. **Russell 2000 Rebalancing**
+   - Average gain: 13%
+   - High win rate since 1987.

+3. **Easter Holiday**
+   - Average gain: 35% in 24 hours.

+4. **Thanksgiving Holiday**
+   - Average gain: 3%
+   - 22-year winning streak recorded.

+5. **Turn of the Month**
+   - Average gain: 6%
+   - Drawdowns less than buy-and-hold strategy.

+#### Conclusions
+- Seasonal trading strategies can be effective tools for investors.
+- These strategies are easy to implement and have shown consistent performance over time.
+- More seasonalities exist beyond those covered in this article, available on the website.
+- **Note**: This is not investment advice; results may vary.

+---

+This summary organizes the main points of the article, focusing on themes, trading products, indicators, strategy details, backtest performance, and conclusions.
+The information is extracted directly from the article without personal opinions or extrapolation.
 </details>

 <details>